mestery/siliconloons/content/posts/2020-05-13-openswitch-revisionist-history.md

 It's technically correct that Dell spun their code into the OpenSwitch project, but the OpenSwitch project *already existed* when they did this.
-They effetively took over the name of the project and replaced all of it's code with some combination of their own code and some code from SnapRoute (remember them?).
+They effectively took over the name of the project and replaced all of it's code with some combination of their own code and some code from SnapRoute (remember them?).